Highway 395, Part Three

 We drove just a few minutes from the highway and came to a parking lot that didn’t require any payment.
 In fact everywhere we went on the 395 with the exception of one place, no fee was ever required.

 As we stepped out of the car, the sun was beating down on us with ninety-five degree mid day temperatures.
 Adding to the heat, the landscape looked like something out of this world, so it wasn’t hard to imagine we were on Mercury or one of those other hot planets .

-Dating back over 150,000 years ago, volcanic eruptions caused the lava flow along the Owens River and through the valley.
+Dating back over 150,000 years ago, volcanic eruptions caused the lava to flow along the Owens River and through the valley.

 Fossil Falls is a lava flow that was sculpted by rushing water in the ice ages.
 So it is kind of a fossil in itself.

 It was too hot for me so I snapped a few photos and headed back to the air conditioned car.
-I saw small a campground in the distance and wondered what they could possible do out here.
+I saw a small a campground in the distance and wondered what they could possible do out here.

 I guess it is a great place for hiking, rock climbing and of course night sky viewing that I am sure is incredible.

 For one of our small excursions during our trip down Highway 395, this was interesting and I am glad we stopped.

 This turned out to be our last stop of a long day along the interesting route of Highway 395.